naggie/dsnet/CONFIG.md

 before adding peers.
 For more advanced options and theory, see
 <https://www.wireguard.com/netns/>.

-        "ReportFile": "/var/lib/dsnetreport.json",

-This is the location of the report file generated with `dsnet report`.
-It is suggested that this command is run via a cron job; the report can be safely consumed by a web service or DNS integration script, for instance.

 The report contains no sensitive information.
 At one site I use it together with [hugo](https://gohugo.io/) [shortcodes](https://gohugo.io/templates/shortcode-templates/) to generate a